 The bases with the highest total entropy values in the Twitter corpus are the forms team and chef, followed by media, twitter, and video.
 For the web corpus, the types with the highest total entropy are team and system, followed by forum, software, and service.
-For the blogs corporate the state of the system of the s
+For the blogs cor-

-1Because the anglicism constituents are nouns and in German compound nouns are almost exclusively right-headed, it is conceivable that right-hand entropies may be lower.
+&lt;sup>1Because the anglicism constituents are nouns and in German compound nouns are almost exclusively right-headed, it is conceivable that right-hand entropies may be lower.
 The reason for the reversal of this pattern in the WordPress blogs corpus is unknown at this stage.
-Although different text processing procedures may play a role, compounding creativity may explain this behavior
+Although different text processing procedures may play a role, compounding creativity may explain this behavior.